giacomo-dantonio/learning/README.md

    *Clojure for the Brave and True*
    (Learn the Ultimate Language and Become a Better Programmer). 📚

+### Product and team management

+Don McGreal, Ralph Jocham
+   *The Professional Product Owner*
+   (Leveraging Scrum as a competitive advantage). 📚 ⭐⭐⭐

+Brené Brown
+   *Dare to Lead*. 📚 ⭐⭐

+Jeff Patron
+   *User Story Mapping*
+   (Discover the Whole Story, Build the Right Product). ⭐

+Eric Ries
+   *The Lean Startup*
+   (How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses).

 ### Software engineering

 Gene Kim, Jez Humble, Patrick Debois, John Willis, and Nicole Forsgren